GOP's Jim Jordan fails again to win vote to become House speaker and colleagues seek other options

 Boehner reposted Gingrich's views saying, “I agree,” on social media.

 The two men have deep experience with the subject.
-Both were chased to early retirement by threats of ouster from right-flank insurgents like those who toppled McCarthy.
+Both were chased to early retirement.

 “The Republicans are unable to function right now,” said Jeffries late Tuesday.
-He said talks would “accelerate” between Democrats and Republicans on alternative plans.
+“All options are on the table to end the Republican civil war,” he added Wednesday.

 In nominating Jordan, veteran Republican Rep. Tom Cole of Oklahoma said it was time to end the upheaval that he had warned against with McCarthy’s sudden ouster.